jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/contributing.md

    or maybe the reviewer is seeing something the author doesn't see yet.
    This ["aha" moment](https://www.wordnik.com/words/aha%20moment)
    unlocks learning,
-   and a safe environment to argue is key to good decision making.
+   and a safe environment to argue is key to good decision-making.

 1. **Minor improvements or fixes can come later**.